Updated on 2024-06-28 GMT+08:00

 String

 Permission model.
-It defines the creation mode of the agency required for RFS to operate stack sets.
-The permission model can be: * SERVICE_MANAGED: You can use this model to create stack sets only after setting RFS as a trustworthy service in your organization.
-You do not need to manually create agencies.
-RFS automatically creates agencies for you based on the organization.
-Only an organization administrator or a delegated administrator can create stack sets using SERVICE_MANAGED permissions. * SELF_MANAGED: For deployment, you manually create agencies in advance, including the agency created by the management account for RFS and the agency created by the member account for the management account.
-The stack set creation will not fail even if the agency does not exist or is incorrect.
+It defines the creation mode of the agency required for RFS to operate stack sets, default is SELF_MANAGED.
+You can use the CreateStackSet API to specify this parameter.
+This parameter does not support updating yet.
+If you want to update the permission model, you can delete and then create a stack set with the same name. * SERVICE_MANAGED: Based on the Organization service, RFS will automatically create all IAM agency required when deploying organization member accounts.
+You can use this model to create stack sets only after setting "Resource Formation Stack Set service" as a trusted service in your organization.
+Only an organization administrator or a delegated administrator can create stack sets using SERVICE_MANAGED permissions. * SELF_MANAGED: For deployment, you need to manually create agencies in advance, including the agency created by the management account for RFS and the agency created by the member account for the management account.
+The stack set creation will not fail if the agency does not exist or is incorrect.
 An error is reported only when the stack set or stack instance is deployed.

 Default: SELF_MANAGED